Enhanced Neel temperature and unusual thermal expansion in flux-grown FeCrAs crystals: Physical properties

-The magnetic ordering transition in FeCrAs produces a relatively sharp cusp in the electrical resistance along the c-axis \cite{Wu-2009, Wu-2011}.
+The magnetic ordering transition in FeCrAs produces a relatively sharp cusp in the electrical resistance along the \textit{c}-axis \cite{Wu-2009, Wu-2011}.
 This is clearly observed in the flux-grown crystals in Figure \ref{fig:res}a.
 The temperature dependence between 150 and 300\,K in Figure \ref{fig:res}a is very similar to that previously reported for crystals grown from a stoichiometric melt \cite{Wu-2009, Wu-2011}.
 Here we see the non-metallic temperature dependence continue to 2\,K, while the previous reports show a stronger drop upon cooling below the cusp.
 The cusp is highlighted in Figure \ref{fig:res}b, where data collected on both heating and cooling through the transition are shown.
-The thermal hysteresis is limited to $<$ 1 K. Limited hysteresis is also seen in the magnetization data presented below.
+The thermal hysteresis is limited to $<$ 1 K. Both the warming and cooling data were collected while sweeping the temperature at a rate of 2 K per minute.
+Although the contact between the sample and thermometer is good, some thermal lag must be experienced and would contribute to the observed small amount of hysteresis.
+If a component of the hysteresis is intrinsic to the sample, then it would suggest a first-order nature to the transition associated with, for example, magnetic domain formation and phase separation.
+The data in Figure \ref{fig:res}b indicates that if present these are weak effects.
 The inset of Figure \ref{fig:res}a shows that the cusp in resistance occurs at 150$\pm$1.5\,K in the flux grown crystals.
-In the reports on previous crystals, the cusp in the c-axis resistivity typically occurred at 125\,K \cite{Wu-2009, Wu-2011}.
+In the reports on previous crystals, the cusp in the \textit{c}-axis resistivity typically occurred at 125\,K \cite{Wu-2009, Wu-2011}.

 The magnetoresistance of FeCrAs was also examined.
-Measurements were performed with the current along the c-axis and the magnetic field applied along the same axis (longitudinal) and also along a perpendicular direction in the ab-plane (transverse).
+Measurements were performed with the current along the \textit{c}-axis and the magnetic field applied along the same axis (longitudinal) and also along a perpendicular direction in the \textit{ab}-plane (transverse).
 The results from measurements at 2\,K are shown in Figure \ref{fig:res}c.
 The magnitude is limited to less than 0.1\% in fields up to 90\,kOe.
 The transverse magnetoresistance is very small and remains positive over this field range with a nonmonotonic field dependence.
 The longitudinal magnetoresistance is negative and larger in magnitude with a field dependence that is close to quadratic.
-Ref. \citenum{Wu-2009} reports magnetoresistance from crystals grown from a stoichiometric melt and measured with the current along the a-axis.
+Ref. \citenum{Wu-2009} reports magnetoresistance from crystals grown from a stoichiometric melt and measured with the current along the \textit{a}-axis.
 It was found to be negative and reached a magnitude of 0.08\% at 170\,mK and 150\,kOe

 Heat capacity data from flux-grown FeCrAs crystals are summarized in Figure \ref{fig:hc}.
 At 300\,K, values are near the expected Dulong-Petit (3R or 74.8\,J/K per mole of formula unit for FeCrAs).
 There is a clear anomaly near the magnetic ordering temperature, and this is highlighted in data from two different crystals in Figures \ref{fig:hc}b and \ref{fig:hc}c.
 A broadened lambda-like anomaly is seen.
 The local maximum associated with the anomaly is at 148\,K. The midpoint of the upturn upon cooling is used to define the transition temperature and is located at 150\,K. Almost no response is seen to a 50\,kOe applied magnetic field (Fig. \ref{fig:hc}c) as expected for a antiferromagnetic transition at relatively high temperature.